-Numerous extensions have been made to the furlough scheme which was due to end on 30 April 2021.
-The Budget announcement about the extension itself was not a surprise but the length of the extension is.
+Numerous extensions have been made to the furlough scheme and in the March 2021 Budget the furlough scheme was extended to 30 September 2021.
+The announcement about the extension itself was not a surprise but the length of the extension was.
 Most commentators were expecting an extension to the end of June 2021.
-For months, many leading organisations such as the CBI, TUC, CIPD and British Chamber of Commerce have asked for the furlough scheme to be extended and the length of the extension requested varied from a few months or to the end of the year.
-The Budget confirmation that the furlough scheme will be extended to 30 September 2021 will provide some certainty for many employers and their staff.
-However, for some sectors, such as hospitality and retail, the extension may still not be enough to prevent job losses.
+For months, many leading organisations such as the CBI, TUC, CIPD and British Chamber of Commerce had asked for the furlough scheme to be extended and the length of the extension requested varied from a few months or to the end of the year.
+The Budget confirmation that the furlough scheme would be extended to 30 September 2021 provided some certainty for many employers and their staff.

 From a scheme that was first announced in March 2020 to be only a temporary measure, lasting for three months initially, it will be in place for around 18 months by the time it ends.

 There has been longstanding concern about furlough fraud.
-HMRC says that over 1,900 reports have been made to its fraud hotline and the first arrests for furlough fraud have already been made.
+HMRC has stated that over £1 billion of fraudulent or mistakenly claimed furlough funds is set to be recovered over the next two years.
+It is reported that more than 91,000 calls have been made to the HMRC fraud hotline during the first nine months of the pandemic with many of these relating to furlough fraud.
+The first arrests for furlough fraud have already been made.
 Furlough fraud is described by Protect, the whistleblowing charity previously known as Public Concern at Work, as the fastest emerging issue it has dealt with in its history.
 Key fraudulent activity includes organisations telling furloughed staff to continue to work or claiming for working members of staff without their knowledge.

-There have been two recent developments to increase transparency and to deter fraudulent claims.
-Firstly, employers’ furlough claim information, for claim periods starting on or after 1 December 2020, is now made public and published by HMRC.
+Specific measures were put in place to increase transparency and to deter fraudulent claims.
+Firstly, employers’ furlough claim information, for claim periods starting on or after 1 December 2020, was made public and published by HMRC.